artgmz/inquisitor/README.md

 ## Description:
 A small web app as a first attempt at playing with Meteor development.
-Allows users to take quizzes and save their scores, viewing them either on the global leaderboard or isolated from other users in order to see improvement over time.
+Allows users to take quizzes and save their scores, viewing them either on the global leaderboard or isolated from others in order to see improvement over time.

 ## Demo:
 Feel free to clone the repo and run it locally, as it isn't currently hosted anywhere.